 Inflation has many causes, but they mainly break down into two camps: demand-pull and cost-push.
 Demand-pull happens when an increase in the demand for goods and services leads producers to raise prices to maximize profits.
 Cost-push occurs when producers raise prices because their costs have gone up.
-Over time, inflation can significantly impact your cost of living.
-It affects everyone from ordinary people to businesses and the stock market.
+Over time, inflation can significantly impact your cost of living, and it affects everyone from ordinary people to businesses and the stock market.
 As an investor, you may want to seek the guidance of a financial advisor to help you hedge against inflation and protect your investments.
-But everyone can benefit from understanding the causes of inflation and what it truly means.

 Inflation is an increase in the price level of goods and services throughout a specific time frame.
 Basically, it means that a dollar today buys less than it used to.
 It’s usually discussed in terms of a percentage rate.
 So if inflation is 2%, a carton of eggs that was $3 is now $3.06.